hahaha98757/ZombiesAddon/README.md

 Shows the arithmetic mean of the size of the slimes for growing.
 Used the config.

+### Gstep Guide
+Shows hitbox of armor stand in Gstep.
+It works only if set the language of Hypixel in English.

 ****

 ## Update Log

+### 1.14.0-pre1
+- Added Gstep Guide.
+- Fixed DPS Counter, NOTLAST, Auto Splits, and Powerup Alarm.
+- Fixed bugs.

 ### 1.13.0
 - Fixed bugs.